Lunnychops/samsung-run-analysis/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The code has been commented with implementatiosn issues
+The code has been commented with implementation issues